franciscop/statux/README.md

 };
 ```

 It accepts a *string* selector that will find the fragment of state desired, and also return a modifier for it.
-This hook behaves as `useSelector()` and `useActions()` together:
+This hook behaves as the basic `useSelector()` and `useActions()` together:

 ```js
 const [user, setUser] = useStore('user');